mylesroot/Myles-Google-Ads-Template/README.md

-# Mckay's App Template
+# Myles' Google Ads Template

-This is a full-stack app template for courses on [Takeoff](https://JoinTakeoff.com/).
+This is a full-stack app template for that has been slightly modified from Mckay Wrigley's app template (https://github.com/mckaywrigley)

-## Sponsors

-If you are interested in sponsoring my repos, please contact me at [ads@takeoffai.org](mailto:ads@takeoffai.org).

-Or sponsor me directly on [GitHub Sponsors](https://github.com/sponsors/mckaywrigley).

 ## Tech Stack